 Program Goal 1

-The DPD program will prepare graduates for successful completion of supervised practice and the registration examination.
+The DPD program will prepare graduates to become entry-level registered dietitian nutritionists and for successful completion of supervised practice and the registration examination.

 Program Objectives for Goal 1: